-A pedestrian is an individual who is walking.
-In the context of motor vehicle laws, it is a person who walks on a public street or highway.
-Each state has its own set of laws governing pedestrians, particularly when that person crosses or attempts to cross a road or street.
+A pedestrian is someone who walks.
+In the context of motor vehicle laws, a person is one who walks on a public street or highway.
+Each state has its own set of laws governing pedestrians, particularly when they cross or attempt to cross a road or street.
 The State of Mississippi is no exception.
-Its law is clear with regard to the rights of pedestrians, and the responsibilities of motorists operating a motor vehicle on the state’s public highways.
+The law is clear with regard to the rights of pedestrians and the responsibilities of motorists operating a motor vehicle on the state’s public highways.

 Always Cross at an Intersection

 The first responsibility of a pedestrian is to only cross a street at an intersection.
-That seems clear enough, but many people do not walk to the intersection but rather cross in the middle of the street.
-That may be convenient, but a pedestrian who does this gives up their protection under the law.
-When discussing the rights of pedestrians, this fact must remain as a given.
+That seems clear enough, but many people do not walk to the intersection; they cross in the middle of the street.
+That may be convenient, but a pedestrian who does this gives up their legal protection.
+When discussing pedestrians' rights, this fact must remain a given.
 Pedestrians should always cross at an intersection.

 Follow Traffic Control Devices Whenever Possible

 Some intersections have traffic control devices installed.
-This is usually in the downtown area of a city.
+This is usually in a city's downtown area.
 If that is the case, and the devices are working, then the law is simple.
 Cross when the device indicates it is safe, and do not cross when the device signals to stop.
 The pedestrian’s responsibility is to follow the device.
-Of course, if there is an automobile coming through the intersection in violation of the device, a pedestrian should stop even though they have the right of way.
+Of course, if an automobile is approaching the intersection in violation of the law, a pedestrian should stop, even though they have the right of way.

 Right-of-Way Does Not Trump Common Sense

 As in all circumstances, the fact that a pedestrian has the right of way does not mean that a person should disregard all safety procedures.
-The pedestrian should always look before entering the crosswalk to make sure any approaching motor vehicle will have the time and space to yield and/or stop.
+The pedestrian should always look before entering the crosswalk to ensure any approaching motor vehicle has time and space to yield and/or stop.
 A pedestrian should always be aware of the fact that having the right of way and being sensible may be two different things.
-A pedestrian needs to calculate the amount of time necessary to cross the road and determine if a motor vehicle coming from either direction is close enough to cause a problem.
+A pedestrian needs to calculate the time needed to cross the road and determine whether a motor vehicle approaching from either direction is close enough to pose a problem.

-It is important to know Mississippi law and to apply it in a sensible manner.
-The law is there to protect pedestrians, and give them the opportunity to cross a street at an intersection.
-Pedestrians need to appreciate that right and to act responsibly when exercising their legal rights.
+It is important to know Mississippi law and apply it sensibly.
+The law is there to protect pedestrians and give them the opportunity to cross a street at an intersection.
+Pedestrians need to appreciate their rights and act responsibly when exercising them.

 Contact an Experienced Attorney to Represent Your Rights!

-'MAGGIO LAW stands up for the rights of those who have been injured in motor vehicle accidents in Jackson.
+'MAGGIO LAW stands up for the rights of those who have been injured in motor vehicle accidents.
 Whether you are the driver or the pedestrian who was wrongly injured, you need an experienced attorney who can examine all the facts of your case and fight for the best possible outcome.

 Call (601) 265-6869 today to schedule a free consultation with 'MAGGIO LAW!